5. Web Design

 Things to consider as you wireframe:

-• Get user feedback.
-Ask someone who wasn’t involved in the design process for their opinion!
+• Get feedback from someone who wasn't involved in your design process for their opinion!

 📝